-Each tank can be set with its own operating levels to follow up to 10 schedules, including valve close level, fill delay, alarm high / low and temperature high / low.
+Each water storage tank can be set with its own operating levels to follow up to 10 schedules, including valve close level, fill delay, alarm high / low and temperature high / low.

 Intelligent features include a “holiday mode” schedule to match fluctuating demand and a two-stage alert for high and low water levels and temperature, with a second stage override that takes evasive action if the first-stage alert is not responded to.